rcrdk/rcrdk/README.md

 <!-- - 💬 Ask me about **HTML, CSS, JS and Web Design** -->
 - 🐣 How it started: Around 2010 I was a obsessed by The Sims franchise for years and I had a blog where I shared the houses that I've built and other game resources.
 Of course, I became obsessed by coding then \o/.

-- ⚡ Fun fact: Madonna is the queen of pop and it's not my dogs name (it's actually, Pink).
+- ⚡ Fun fact: Madonna is the queen of pop.

 - 🎸 Have you ever listened to [CSS](https://open.spotify.com/intl-pt/artist/2K13AVg3bFpHSxDM1vJ0qA?si=Y-SFL3M8SCyXTfJ_uZ5qfA)?